Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Response script:

-"In our experience, the teams that prioritise [specific thing] often find that [your differentiator] has a bigger impact on [business outcome].
-For example, [customer name] initially leaned towards [Competitor] for that exact reason but ultimately chose us because [specific reason].
-Six months in, they told us that [result]."
+"I've heard that too, and I'd want to be honest with you.
+[Competitor] is strong at [specific thing] — I won't pretend otherwise.
+The question is whether [specific thing] is the most important factor for what you're trying to achieve.
+Teams that prioritise [specific thing] often find [your differentiator] has a bigger impact on [business outcome].
+For example, [customer name] initially leaned towards [Competitor] for that reason but ultimately chose us because [specific reason].
+Six months in, they told us [result]."

 Objection 19: "We're leaning towards [Competitor] right now."